AndyDev2013/semanticwebproject/README.md

 * ID
 * REV

-To get these check the administrator console where the id and rev for the first entry is printed out
+To get these check the administrator console where the ID and REV for the first entry is printed out.
+(See the screenshot above of the administrator console)

 | Request        | Description           | Example  | Example Parameters |
 | ------------- |:-------------:| -----:| -----:|